swiftlang/swift-org-website/getting-started/swiftui/index.md

 **Tip:** That `font()` modifier asks for a 144-point system font, which is nice and big on all devices.

-That should now a look a lot better.
+That should now look a lot better.

 Next, let’s add some text below the image so it’s clear to the user what the suggestion is.
 You already met the `Text` view and the `font()` modifier, so you can add this code below the `Circle` code: